NandiLov/Online-Farmers-Market/README.md

 Project by Nandila Mulilalila

 # Django Simple Multi-Vendor Website with Payment
-This is a simple MultiVendor e-commerce website built with Django (Ptyhon) and Stripe is added as payment processor.
+This is a simple MultiVendor e-commerce website built with Django (Python) and Stripe is added as payment processor.

 In this website, Vendors (Stores) can register and add their products.